 11. Time Calls (Quarter hour maintenance).

-ï The stationís name and strap line calls should be broadcast at least every 15 minutes.
+- The station’s name and strap line calls should be broadcast at least every 15 minutes.

-ï Avoid giving too many time calls.
+- Avoid giving too many time calls.

 12. Back Announcing.

-ï Back announcements are used to form breaks between music brackets and sponsorships and promotion items.
+- Back announcements are used to form breaks between music brackets and sponsorships and promotion items.

-ï A back announcement should include a station ID, an announcement of music played, a time call or any other information required to be presented.
+- A back announcement should include a station ID, an announcement of music played, a time call or any other information required to be presented.

-ï During a back announcement, do not announce that you are about to present a sponsorship break.
+- During a back announcement, do not announce that you are about to present a sponsorship break.
 Do not mention message breaks.

-ï Vary your back announcements.
+- Vary your back announcements.

-ï Do not keep announcing only songs, include information about songs/artists/artist gossip etc and other odd items of interest even if it is only looking outside at the current weather or information about a particular song or artist.
+- Do not keep announcing only songs, include information about songs/artists/artist gossip etc and other odd items of interest even if it is only looking outside at the current weather or information about a particular song or artist.

-ï Beware of using the following phrases too often: ìand that wasÖÖÖÖî
+- Beware of using the following phrases too often: ‘and that was….’

-ìbefore that wasÖÖÖ.î ìand at the start of that bracket wasÖÖÖÖî * These statements repeated at every break can make a program extremely boring.
+‘before that was….’ ‘and at the start of that bracket was…..’
+These statements repeated at every break can make a program extremely boring.
 Vary your back announcements constantly.

 13. Forward Announcements.